Get started:

 Loading...

-UK'S MOST DETAILED CAR HISTORY CHECK, ONLY £6.99!
+UK'S MOST DETAILED CAR HISTORY CHECK, ONLY £7.99!

-If you're one of the many learner drivers looking to schedule a practical exam, you've probably noticed the UK driving test delays in 2025.
-With over 630,000 students waiting for a test, getting a date has never been more difficult.
+If you're one of the many learner drivers looking to schedule a practical exam, you've probably noticed the UK driving test delays in 2026.
+With over 630,000 learner drivers waiting for a test, getting a date has never been more difficult.
 These delays are primarily due to the pandemic's impact, a lack of examiners, and some sneaky bots stealing test slots.
 In this article, we'll explain what's causing the backlog, what the DVSA is doing to fix it, and how you can beat the wait and get your test done faster.

-How Long Are UK Driving Test Waiting Times in 2025?
+How Long Are UK Driving Test Waiting Times in 2026?

 What Is the DVSA Doing About the Driving Test Backlog?